Kucherov leads Lightning over Canadiens 5-1 in Game 1

 Vasilevskiy, a favorite to win the Vezina Trophy for the second time in three years, lost a bid for a fifth shutout this postseason when Chiarot scored his first career playoff goal for the Canadiens late in the second period.

 The Russian goaltender blanked the New York Islanders twice in the semifinals, including 1-0 in Game 7.
-Chiarot's goal ended Vasilevskiy's streak of not yielding a goal at 97 minutes, 40 seconds.
+Chiarot ended Vasilevskiy's streak of not yielding a goal at 97 minutes, 40 seconds.

+“The positive is we didn’t play our best game.
+We know we can get better,” said Canadiens interim coach Luke Richardson, who's running the team in the absence of Dominique Ducharme, who tested positive for the coronavirus.

+“I think they’re always a team that plays well and definitely creates off mistakes that you make,” Richardson added.
+“So by us playing better, and managing the puck better and maybe limiting those mistakes and creating a little bit more ourselves, I think we have a good way to go up and that’s going to be the positive out of it.”

 Chiarot hit the post early in the second period with his team trailing 1-0.
-He finally got Montreal on the scoreboard when a shot that deflected off Lightning defenseman Mikhail Sergachev eventually made it through Vasilevskiy at 17:40 of the period.
+He finally got Montreal on the scoreboard with a shot that deflected off Lightning defenseman Mikhail Sergachev before appearing to hit tow more players before eventually getting past Vasilevskiy at 17:40 of the period.

-Meanwhile, center Jake Evans was in the Canadiens lineup after missing nine games due to a concussion.

-Montreal forward Joel Armia was scratched after being cleared from COVID-19 protocol and being flown by private jet to Florida earlier in the day.

 The Lightning are in the Stanley Cup Final for the third time since 2015.
-The Canadiens have won a NHL-record 24 championships, though none since 1993 — Tampa Bay’s first season in the league and the last time Montreal played on hockey’s grandest stage.
+The Canadiens have won a NHL-record 24 championships, though none since 1993 — Tampa Bay’s first season in the league and the last time Montreal played in hockey’s biggest showcase.

 Tampa Bay eliminated the Florida Panthers, Carolina Hurricanes and New York Islanders along the way, with Vasilevskiy extending an impressive streak of shutouts in series-clinching victories to four dating to last year Cup Final against Dallas.